A multi-disciplinary network interested in developing theological responses to ecological challenges and digital technologies

 Dr Karen Lord is an award-winning author and independent research consultant in Barbados.
 Her fiction explores possible futures and alternate worlds with a focus on sociological and theological themes.
 Her academic qualifications range from a BSc (University of Toronto) in History of Science and Technology with a major in Physics to a PhD (Bangor University, UK) specialising in the statistical analysis of secular religiosity.
 She has co-authored reports with the Sir Arthur Lewis Institute of Social and Economic Studies (University of the West Indies) on development for the UNDP, and on youth employment for the Caribbean Development Bank.

-Umrah Mahadik is a Senior Policy Consultant in the public and private sector.
-She has participated in the external review of the Geography and Sciences department at Liverpool Hope University and, by invitation, has delivered the opening speech at the International Symposium on Impact Assessment to 65 delegates from around the world.
-She holds degrees in GIS and Environmental Science from Aston University, Human and Physical Geography from Liverpool Hope University, and the prestigious MCD Town and Regional Planning from the world’s first planning school at the University of Liverpool.
+Umrah Mahadik is a Lead Neighbourhood Planning Consultant.
+She has participated in the review of the Geography and Sciences department at Liverpool Hope University and, by invitation, has delivered the opening speech on leadership at the International Symposium on Impact Assessment (EIA/SA).
+She holds degrees in GIS and Environmental Science from Aston University, Human and Physical Geography from Liverpool Hope University, and the prestigious MCD-MSc Town and Regional Planning from the world’s first planning school at the University of Liverpool.
 Umrah is now completing the LLM Master of Laws England & Wales at Leeds Beckett University before starting her PhD at the University of Liverpool.
-Her research focuses on connecting religious values to climate change adaptation and planning in UK cities.
+Her innovative research focuses on connecting religious values to climate change adaptation and planning in UK cities.

 Dr Tim Middleton holds degrees in both theology and science, including a PhD in Earth Sciences from the University of Oxford.
 He has also taught Earth Sciences at St. Anne’s College, Oxford, as a stipendiary lecturer.
 He is currently a postgraduate student in the Faculty of Theology and Religion at Oxford, where his research focusses on intersections between eco-theology, trauma studies, and strands of contemporary philosophy.
 Tim is an Associate of the Faraday Institute of Science and Religion, as well as a member of the European Forum for the Study of Religion and the Environment, the Society for the Study of Theology and Modern Church.
 He is also a regular speaker for God and the Big Bang, a national project which runs workshops for schools on science and religion.
 You can follow him on Academia here and on Twitter @TimMiddleton1.
 Tim has been Communications Officer at the William Temple Foundation since July 2018.